 Remote Desktop Protocol (RDP)

-Here are detailed instructions on connecting to your computer from on off-campus location.
-This is a 4 step process
+Remote Desktop is disabled by default in Windows 10.
+There are instances where access to your computer from off-campus is needed, here are detailed instructions on connecting to your computer from on off-campus location.
+This is a 2 step process

 A - Turn the RDP function on

 B - Activate and install Multi-Factor Authentication.

 Step A: Turn the RDP function on - In windows 10, click Start and type Allow remote access to your computer.
 Select the check box to allow remote connections